 But the Mayor of London contemptuously turned down the request.
 The 'honoured' guest, fearful for his security in a country where not one prime minister has been assassinated in more than a century, was forced to enter the Royal Palace through the back door and exit too from there.
 Heathrow airport continued to function normally and so did the courts.
-In the Second World War Churchill is said to have famously remarked when told that the courts were functioning that there was no further cause of worry, But we shut down our capital city for a much lesser reason.
+In the Second World War Churchill is said to have famously remarked when told that the courts were functioning that there was no further cause of worry.
+But we shut down our capital city for a much lesser reason.

 SAARC was overshadowed by newfound bonhomie between India and Pakistan.
-All official could be no compromise on the core issue of Kashmir.
+All official had existed prior to 1999.
+What went wrong was 'Kargil'.
+Later another opportunity offered at Agra was frittered away by an irresistible desire to appear tough and to show that there could be no compromise on the core issue of Kashmir.